 Senior School Admissions

 Entry to the Senior School is by examination and interview.
-Examinations are held in January of each year and those girls who have done well will be invited for interview in the 3 to 4 weeks following the examination day.
+Examinations are held in January of each year and, following a review of the examination results, a significant number of girls will be invited for interview in the three to four weeks following the examination day.

 The Senior School Examinations for entry into Year 7 (Third Form) are for girls aged not less than 10 years 6 months and under the age of 12 years on 31st August in the year of entry.
 Papers are taken in English, Mathematics and Verbal Reasoning.
 Places do become available in other Years and interested parents should contact our Admissions Officer, Ms Jane Ellis, on firstname.lastname@example.org or 0161 249 3371, for further information.